Back

 Step 4: Multiply by 1 in the form of the conversion factor that cancels out the unwanted units.

-We know that we need to change hours to minutes and miles to meters.
-We need to decide which conversion factors will allow us to do that.
+You know that you need to change hours to minutes and miles to meters.
+You need to decide which conversion factors will allow you to do that.

 \(\displaystyle \frac{80\text{mi}}{1\text{hour}}\times\:?\:\times\:?\:=\frac{?\:\text{min}}{?\:\text{m}}\)

-Note that we chose the conversion factors that will enable us to cancel out the existing units and change them to the desired units.
-(For example, hour is in the bottom of our original fraction, so we chose the conversion factor that has hour in the top so they will cancel out, etc.)
+Note that you chose the conversion factors that will enable you to cancel out the existing units and change them to the desired units.
+(For example, hour is in the bottom of the original fraction, so you chose the conversion factor that has hour in the top so they will cancel out, etc.)

 \(\displaystyle \frac{80\text{mi}}{1\text{hour}}\times\frac{1\text{hour}} {60\text{min}}\:\times\frac{1609.344\text{m}}{1\text{mi}}\)